Choosing the best loft ladder

 The location is a key factor in choosing the best attic ladder.
 This is because it can impact the space available for it (hence its size), as well as the amount of thermal insulation required.

-For example, a loft ladder used to access space above a garage will most probably have little little issue with regard to the available space, and will not need to be insulated.
+For example, a loft ladder used to access space above a garage will most probably have little issue with regard to the available space, and will not need to be insulated.
 On the other hand, an attic ladder located in a bedroom may have both ceiling and floor-space restrictions.
-Furthermore, in a bedroom it is very important to choose a loft ladder with high thermal insulation and an airtight seal to stop cold draughts.
+Furthermore, in a bedroom it is very important to choose something with high thermal insulation and an airtight seal to stop cold draughts.
 Detailed information about thermal insulation and air tightness can be found in another of our application guides…

 Who will be using the loft?

-The best loft ladder for ease of use is one with a high quality counter-balance spring mechanism.
+The best loft ladder for ease-of-use is one with a high quality counter-balance spring mechanism.
 For example, the Supreme and Elite range of loft ladders require very little effort to operate.
 As a result, opening the hatch and extending or closing the ladder is very easy.
 It also improves safety.

-In addition, another safety consideration is inclusion of handrails, as well as choosing a loft ladder with wide and deep treads.
+In addition, another safety consideration is inclusion of handrails, as well as choosing a ladder with wide and deep treads.
 For further details read our wide loft ladder guide.